1. SwifDoo PDF

 Cons

-• Occasional problems with syncing, especially with mobile apps or when sharing notebooks, which can lead to inconsistencies or data loss.
+- Occasional syncing issues, especially with mobile apps or when sharing notebooks, can lead to inconsistencies or data loss.

 Conclusion